hyperstack-org/hyperstack/docs/development-workflow/hyper-spec/03-methods-and-features.md

 Upvote issue 398 if this presents a big problem for you.

 #### Some Complex Expressions Do Not Work
+> This has been fixed in Parser version 2.7 which works with Opal 1.0
+> So the issue is only with older versions of Opal.

 [Issue 127](https://github.com/hyperstack-org/hyperstack/issues/127)

 You may get an error like this when running a spec: